8 but God shows his love for us in that while we were still sinners, Christ died for us .

 8 but [contrast] God shows [demonstrates clearly] his [emphatic] love for us

 God’s love goes beyond willingness to die for a good person.
-He is supremely willing to demonstrate His love that He gave His Son for sinners so that all can see it.
+He is supremely willing to demonstrate His love, so much so that He gave His Son for sinners so that all can see it.
 This is the proof of His love for us.
-There is nothing in sinners to call forth this love but there is something in the unconditional love of God that does.
+There is nothing in sinners to call forth this love, but there is something in the unconditional love of God that does.

 The word “shows” means to put together by combining.
 Thus, the idea is to prove, establish, or exhibit.
 God’s love surpasses the most extreme sacrifice of man for others.
 God made good on His love by sacrificing His most beloved Son.

 The present tense of the word “shows” indicates that God continuously establishes His love, because even today the death of Christ for our sins remains His most striking manifestation of His love.
 Christ died for His enemies (v.
 10).